 Test 2 and Test 3 have parsing dependency (making coding dependent on neighbour mode conditions)

 Test 1 could be a simple and straightforward modification without additional complexity, gives small gain.
-Would be obsolete when 6 MPM would be adopted.
+The same is used in 6 MPM case.

 Result for RA not included.
 Further study recommended if VTM would continue using 3 MPM.